In our delightful capitalist society, the magic money machine of life is the one thing you depend on most.

 Underwriting is a complex mix of maths, science, and risk analysis.
 The underwriters assess your risk based on family history, your current health and the job you do.
 If the underwriters believe there is a bigger chance of a claim on your policy than the general population, well, you’ll pay more.

-When it comes to Income Protection, the most important thing here is the type of job you do.
+When it comes to comparing Income Protection insurance options here in Ireland, the most important thing here is the type of job you do.
 If, for example, you work in bomb disposal, it’s safe to assume the insurers won’t be in a rush to cover you.
 On the other end of the scale, you might be surprised to hear that if you’re a carpenter or a nurse, you could be facing higher premiums than expected.

 The classes rank from 1 to 4.
 The insurers rank occupations based on their history of claims and the risk of injury in that occupation.

 Class 1 is your standard desk jockey.
-Me, for example.
+Accountants, for example.

 Class 2 is an occupation that involves some light manual labour – a dentist fits in here, as does a sales assistant.